sanitswain/java8tips/behaviorparamiterization.rst

 ==========================
 Generally speaking behavior parameterization is the ability of a method to receive multiple different behavior as its parameter and use them internally to accomplish the task.
 It let you to make your code more adaptive to changing requirements and saves the engineering effort from writing similar piece of code here and there.

 If you have come across some of the behavioral design patterns like *Strategy Pattern* then you know we create set of similar algorithms and choose required one at run time to deal with a certain problem scenario.
-This type of techniques facilitate us to add new behaviors in future.
-Let's look into a problem statement to understand more on this.
+This type of techniques facilitate to add new behaviors in future.
+Let's look into a problem statement to understand better.

-Suppose your company is trying to group its employees based on certain criterias like proficiency level, technology type, gender etc or new criterias can be added in future.
-So to solve this problem we have to create family of grouping algorithms as describing below.
+Suppose a company XYZ is trying to group its employees based on certain criterias like proficiency level, technology type, gender etc or new criterias can be added in future.
+So to solve this problem we will create family of grouping algorithms as described below.

 .. code:: java